symfony/symfony-docs/doctrine/event_listeners_subscribers.rst

 whenever possible.

 .. versionadded:: 4.2
-    The default lazy behavior of Doctrine entity listeners was introduced in Symfony 4.2.
+    Starting from Symfony 4.2, Doctrine entity listeners are lazy by default.